Telfair Square

 Look to the southern side of the square and you'll see Trinity Methodist Church, a Greek Revival structure dating back to 1848.
 As one of Savannah's oldest Methodist congregations, it adds another layer of historical significance to this already story-rich area.

-Telfair Square offers a calm green retreat in the midst of Savannah's bustling historic district - a place where both visitors and locals can relax under the oak trees and take in the surrounding historic architecture and cultural institutions.
+Telfair Square offers a calm green retreat in the midst of Savannah's bustling historic district - a place where you can relax under the oak trees and take in the surrounding historic architecture and cultural institutions.

 Experiencing Telfair Square